singer-io/getting-started/BEST_PRACTICES.md

    not specify `"additionalProperties": false`, the target will be unable to do any validation or data type transformation on properties that aren't defined in the schema.

+To implement [Structure detection and selection](PROPOSALS.md), leverage the JSON Schema Extensions described below.

 Testing
 -------